-48 Loans or Advances in the nature of loans are granted to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013), either severally or jointly with any other person.
+48 Loans or Advances in the nature of loans are granted to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013), either severally or jointly with any other person, that are:

-I HOMEON CONTRACTOR OF THE PARTY OF THE PART March 31 , 2023 March 31 2022
+March 31, 2023 March 31, 2022

 Type of Borrower Loans/Advances granted Individually or Jointly with other.
 (Individually / Jointly) Repayable on demand (Yes / No) Terms/Period of repayment is specified (Yes / No) Amount outstanding as at the balance sheet date % of Total Amount outstanding as at the balance sheet date % of Total

-Promoter 571.55 oute
+Promoter - unce

-Directors -
+Directors

-KMPs
+KMPs 1

-Related Parties
+Related Parties -

 Total of Loan and Advances in the nature of Loan (Refer Note 9 & 16)

-ASSESSMENT PROPERTY.
-F. 1
+- 74

-49 Registration of charges or satisfaction with Registrar of The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.
+49 Registration of charges or satisfaction with Registrar of

+The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.